friendly-eyeball/dotfiles/README.md

 * awesomewm

-    I like dynamic WM's that heavily rely on tiling Tabs-based workflow works great for me, aspecially on separate monitors It's configurable
+    I like dynamic WM's that heavily rely on tiling

+    Tabs-based workflow works great for me, aspecially on separate monitors
-    It's awesome

-* i3lock
+* i3lock (+ scrot, + ImageMagick)
-+ scrot
-+ ImageMagick

 I want to be able to lock my PC :p
     Scrot + ImageMagick is to make it pretteh

 * vim
-+ vim-fugitive
+* vim-fugitive
-+ vim-ale
+* vim-ale
-+ vim-airline
+* vim-airline
-+ vim-nerdtree
+* vim-nerdtree

     It works for me both as a simple text editor and as an IDE.

-    All the cuul guys use it.
+    And all the cuul guys use it.

 --- Cosmetics ---